Ly0n/awesome-robotic-tooling/README.md

 * [OpEn](https://github.com/alphaville/optimization-engine) - is a solver for Fast & Accurate Embedded Optimization for next-generation Robotics and Autonomous Systems
 * [autogenu-jupyter](https://github.com/mayataka/autogenu-jupyter) - This project provides the continuation/GMRES method (C/GMRES method) based solvers for nonlinear model predictive control (NMPC) and an automatic code generator for NMPC
 * [global_racetrajectory_optimization](https://github.com/TUMFTM/global_racetrajectory_optimization) - This repository contains multiple approaches for generating global racetrajectories.
+* [toppra](https://github.com/hungpham2511/toppra) - is a library for computing the time-optimal path parametrization for robots subject to kinematic and dynamic constraints